zhullyb/monyhar/monyhar/docs/special_case_urls.md

 # Special Case URLs

-Several types of URLs lead to special case behavior in Chromium and are worth considering as new features are built.
+Several types of URLs lead to special case behavior in Monyhar and are worth considering as new features are built.

 [TOC]